MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/mto-incidents-alerts.md

    :::image type="content" source="../../media/defender/mto-incident-details.png" alt-text="Screenshot of the Microsoft 365 Defender incidents details page" lightbox="../../media/defender/mto-incident-details.png":::

 Select **Open incident page** to view this incident in a new tab for the specific tenant in the [Microsoft 365 Defender portal](https://security.microsoft.com).
+To learn more, see [Incidents overview](investigate-incidents.md).

 ## Manage Alerts